 U.S. Congressional District 2 (CD2)

-Rick Larsen (D), a career politician, is seeking his 10th term in the U.S. House of Representatives.
-Representative Larsen’s district, Congressional District 2, encompasses Island and San Juan Counties and portions of Snohomish, Skagit, and Whatcom Counties.
-Tim Hazelo (R), a Navy veteran and Oak Harbor Resident, is challenging Rep. Larsen.
+Rick Larsen (D), a career politician, will win his 10th term in the U.S. House of Representatives for U.S. Congressional District 2.
+Larsen’s district encompasses Island and San Juan Counties as well as portions of Snohomish, Skagit and Whatcom Counties.

 The Island County Free Press will provide additional updates as they become available.